BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 The cut-off price mechanism in IPOs serves both issuers and investors by enabling efficient fundraising and accurate price discovery.
-For retail investors, selecting the cut-off option streamlines the process and may enhance the likelihood of allotment without requiring extensive price evaluation.
-For retail applicants, the cut-off option simplifies the application process and keeps them eligible for allotment within the final issue price.
+For retail investors, selecting the cut-off option simplifies the application process by keeping the application eligible at the final issue price.

 FAQs